Sub-Zero (company)

 Sub-Zero Group, Inc. is a privately held American company that manufactures and sells luxury kitchen appliances.
 It sells refrigerators and wine preservation products under the Sub-Zero brand.
 The company also manufactures kitchen appliances under the Wolf brand and dishwashers under the Cove brand name.
 Sub-Zero Group is based in Madison, Wisconsin.

 History

-Sub-Zero was founded as the Sub-Zero Freezer Company on August 20, 1945, by Westye F. Bakke in Madison, Wisconsin.
+Before founding the company, Westye F. Bakke had begun experimenting with refrigeration to develop a freezer capable of storing his son's insulin.
+He founded the Sub-Zero Freezer Company on August 20, 1945, in Madison, Wisconsin.
 In 2000, it acquired the domestic appliance line of the Wolf Range Corporation, a California-based manufacturer of professional-style ranges, cooktops and grills for both home and commercial use.

 Wolf Appliance Inc., Sub-Zero's corporate companion, expanded the few products acquired from Wolf Range Corporation.
 It now sells domestic cooking appliances from kitchen stoves, cooktops, wall ovens, warming drawers and ventilation equipment.
 The company's products compete with those made by Viking, Dacor, Thermador, GE Monogram, KitchenAid, JennAir and Miele.